Housing

 No hay anuncios

 At the same time, the ministry also introduces an anti-fraud clause in public housing allocations to avoid cases like those in Alicante.
-What measures?
-According to the plan, affordable rental apartments will be awarded based on "objective, measurable, and transparent criteria," without further specification.
-In terms of transparency, they also want to ensure public data and reduce discourses "based on "fake news", and to do so, they will ask the autonomous communities to send them "information on rental contracts in the community's deposit registry."
-This measure, they believe, "will facilitate real-time information on the number of current rentals, their price, tenant turnover, and the current supply."
+With what measures?
+According to the plan, affordable rental apartments will be allocated with "objective, measurable, and transparent criteria," without further specification.
+In terms of transparency, they also want to ensure that there is public data and reduce discourse "based on "fake news", and to do so they will ask the autonomous communities to send them "information on rental contracts in the community's deposit registry."
+This measure, they believe, "will provide real-time information on the number of active rentals, their price, tenant turnover, and the available supply."

-The timeline for the application of the housing plan is as follows: this April, the State and the communities must meet to discuss the plan's implementation; a sectoral conference will be held to approve the distribution of funds, and, finally, the measures will be rolled out between June and September of this year.
+The implementation schedule for the housing plan is as follows: this April, the State and the communities must meet to discuss the plan's implementation; a sectoral conference will be held to approve the distribution of funds, and, finally, the measures will be rolled out between June and September of this year.